MyFRA/2023-Resolution/README.md

 # 2023-Resolution

 - [ ] Consists Write Diary & Blog
+- [ ] Consistently Take a Shower In The Morning at 08.00 AM & Take a Shower In The Evening Before Maghrib
 - [ ] Release Personal Application
   - [ ] Maturnulis
     - [ ] Web ~ Angular & NestJS